-There are four main options for funding legal advice, both in the lead up to an inquest and for representation at the inquest itself.
+There are four main options for funding legal advice.
+This is the case in the lead up to an inquest and for representation at the inquest itself.

-We explain each one here in brief, but we would always advise getting in touch with one of the team so we can help to find the best option for your particular circumstances.
+We explain each one herebriefly, but we would always advise getting in touch with one of the team so we can find the best option for you.

 1 – Legal Expenses Insurance